Finspång Municipality: Nature

 The municipality refers to itself as Sweden's most lake-dense municipality, with at least 170 named lakes.
 The municipality boasts that one can swim in a different lake each day of the year as there are 366 different ones.

 History

 Finspång is a traditional industrial city.
-The first industries were established in 1580 when a Royal factory for cannon and cannon balls was supervised.
+The first industries were established in 1580 when a Royal factory for cannon and cannonballs was supervised.
 The industry was to continue for 300 years under supervision of the Dutch-stemming family De Geer.
 By Louis de Geer (1622-1695), the Finspång Castle was constructed, and around it industries and an orangery developed into the city Finspång.
 Today the two main industrial areas are those of turbines and aluminum processing.